Ras Rakan

-Ras Rakan (رأس راكان) is the northernmost point in the Qatari Peninsula, located in Al Shamal.
+Ras Rakan (رأس راكان) is the northernmost point in the Qatari Peninsula and is located in Al Shamal.
 It is the north-western point of an islet called Jazirat Ras Rakan, but as the channel between this islet and the mainland is not passable for boats, Jazirat Ras Rakan may be regarded as forming the northern extremity of the promontory.